Joedir7-lab/Common-cybersecurity-Threats/README.md

-# Assignment 3: Understanding Common Cyber Threats
+# Understanding Common Cyber Threats

 ## Part A: Definitions

-**1. What is a cyber threat?**
+## What is a cyber threat?
-A cyber threat is any potential danger that could harm computer systems, networks, or data.
-It doesn’t have to happen yet - it’s just the possibility that something bad could occur.
+A cyber threat is any potential danger that could harm computer systems,networks, or data.

-**2. What is a vulnerability?**
+## What is a vulnerability?
-A vulnerability is a weakness or flaw in software, hardware, or even human behavior.
-It’s like an open door that a threat can use to get in.
+A vulnerability is a weakness or flaw in software, hardware, or even how people behave behavior.

-**3. What is a cyber attack?**
+## What is a cyber attack?
-A cyber attack is when someone actually tries to exploit a vulnerability to damage a system, steal data, or disrupt services.
+A cyber attack is when an attacker actually tries to exploit vulnerabilities to damage a system, steal data.

-**4. Explain the difference between a threat, a vulnerability, and an attack.**
+## Explain the difference between a threat, a vulnerability, and an attack.
-Think of a house:
+lets think of a house:
-- **Threat** = A burglar walking around your neighborhood.
-They *could* break in.
+-Threat: A burglar walking around the neighborhood.
+They could break in.
-- **Vulnerability** = You left your window unlocked.
+-Vulnerability: You left your window unlocked.
 That’s the weakness.
-- **Attack** = The burglar actually climbs through the window and steals something.
+-Attack: The burglar actually climbs through the window and steals something.
 So: Threat is the possibility, Vulnerability is the weakness, Attack is the action.

----

-## Part B: Research
+## Research

-### **1. Phishing**
+### Phishing
-**What it is**: Tricking people with fake emails, texts, or websites to get personal info like passwords or card details.
+What it is: Tricking people with fake emails, texts, or websites to get personal info like passwords ect.

-**How it works**: Attackers pretend to be a trusted company.
+How it works: Attackers pretend to be a trusted company.
 They send a link that looks real.
-When you click and log in, they steal what you type.
+When you click they steal what you type.

-**Real-life example**: 2020 Google Docs Phishing.
-People got emails saying "Someone shared a Google Doc with you".
-The link led to a fake login page and thousands of Google accounts were stolen.
+Real-life example: You receive an email that looks like it’s from your bank.The link actually goes to a fake website.If you type your username and password there, the attacker now has full access to your real bank account.

-**How to protect yourself**:
+How to protect yourself:
 - Check the sender’s email address carefully
 - Don’t click links from unknown emails
 - Enable 2-Factor Authentication
 - Hover over links to see the real URL

-### **2. Malware**
+### Malware
-**What it is**: Malicious software made to damage or spy on a device.
-Includes viruses, trojans, and spyware.
+What it is: Malicious software made to damage or spy on a device.
+Includes viruses, trojans etc.

-**How it works**: You download it by clicking a bad attachment or fake app.
-Once installed, it can delete files, record keystrokes, or send your data to hackers.
+How it works: You download it by clicking a bad attachment or fake app.
+Once installed, it can delete files and record keystrokes.

-**Real-life example**: Emotet (2014-2021).
-It spread through infected Word documents and stole banking info from millions of computers before being taken down by police.

-**How to protect yourself**:
+Real-life example: you see a free version of a game on awebsite and decide to download it but then the link xontained a keylogger so it sends whatever you type to the attacker.

-- Keep antivirus software updated
-- Don’t download files from unknown sources
+How to protect yourself: Keep antivirus software updated and Don’t download files from unknown sources.
-- Update your OS and apps regularly
-- Backup important files

-### **3. Ransomware**
+### Ransomware
-**What it is**: Malware that locks your files and demands money to unlock them.
+What it is: Malware that locks your files and demands money to unlock them.

-**How it works**: It encrypts all your documents and photos.
+How it works: It encrypts all your documents and photos.
 A message pops up asking for Bitcoin payment with a countdown timer.

-**Real-life example**: Colonial Pipeline (2021).
-Hackers shut down a major US fuel pipeline with ransomware.
-The company paid $4.4 million to get operations back.

-**How to protect yourself**:
+Real-life example: you click on a email that looks likeits from a bank and once you click on it it downloads ransomware and encrypts all your files and photos and a message popsup demanding $400 in bitcoin witin an amount of hours.

-- Keep offline backups of important data
-- Don’t open suspicious email attachments
+How to protect yourself: Keep offline backups of important data and Don’t open suspicious email attachments
-- Use endpoint protection and firewalls
-- Patch software vulnerabilities quickly

-### **4. Social Engineering**
+### Social Engineering
-**What it is**: Manipulating people instead of computers to get access to info or systems.
+What it is: Manipulating people instead of computers to get access to info or systems.

-**How it works**: Attackers build trust by pretending to be IT support, a boss, or a friend.
+How it works: Attackers build trust by pretending to be IT support, a boss, or a friend.
 They convince you to give up passwords or transfer money.

-**Real-life example**: 2020 Twitter Hack.
-Attackers called Twitter employees pretending to be from IT.
-They got login credentials and used them to hack celebrity accounts to run a Bitcoin scam.
+Real-life example: Someone pretending to be from a banking company wanting your credentials to our bamk account to "veryif" or clear a billing

-**How to protect yourself**:
+How to protect yourself:
-- Verify anyone asking for sensitive info, even over the phone
+- Verify anyone asking for sensitive info, even over the phone and Don’t overshare personal details online
-- Security awareness training
-- Don’t overshare personal details online
-- Use multi-person approval for money transfers

 ### **5. Denial-of-Service (DoS/DDoS)**
 **What it is**: Flooding a website or server with so much traffic that it crashes and real users can’t access it.